workspedia/Kalman/1 Introduction.md

 7. The Kalman filter provides the necessary information for mathematically sound, statistically based decision methods for detecting and rejecting anomalous measurements
 ##### (6) Implementation Methods
+##### (7) Nonlinear Approximations
+Those experienced with Kalman filtering often find themselves morphing problems to resemble the Kalman filtering model.

+This is especially so with nonlinear problems, for which there is no practical and mathematically correct approach comparable to the Kalman filter.

+Although it was originally derived for linear problems, the Kalman filter is habitually applied to nonlinear problems by using various approximation methods.
+This approach has worked remarkably well for a number of nonlinear problems, but there will always be limits to how far it can be pushed.

+We mention here some approaches that have been used to extend the applicability of Kalman filtering methodologies to nonlinearly problems.

+###### Extended Kalman Filtering (EKF) for Quasilinear Problems
+EKF was used in the very first application of Kalman filtering: the space navigation problem for the Apollo missions to the moon and back.
+_The name refers to the Monaco Monte Carlo gambling casino, which uses pseudorandom methods to transform the distribution of wealth among its players._
+##### (8) Truly Nonlinear Estimation
+Problems involving nonlinear and random dynamic systems have been studied for some time in statistical mechanics.
+##### (9) The Detection Problem for Surveillance
+Surveillance problems include the detection, identification, and tracking of objects within a certain region of space.
+However, the detection problem must usually be solved before identification and tracking can begin.
+The Kalman filter requires an initial state estimate for each object, and that initial estimate must be obtained by detecting it.
+Those initial states are distributed according to some “point process,” but there are no technically mature methods (comparable to the Kalman filter) for estimating the state of a point process.
+#### 4 Common Notation
+> _The fundamental problem of symbolic notation, in almost any context, is that there are never enough symbols to go around.
+There are not enough letters in the Roman alphabet to represent the basic phonetic elements of standard spoken English, let alone all the variables in Kalman filtering and its applications.
+As a result, some symbols must play multiple roles.
+In such cases, their roles will be defined as they are introduced.
+It is sometimes confusing but unavoidable._
+##### (1) “Dot” Notation for Derivatives
+Newton’s notation using ̇f(t), ̈f(t) for the first two derivatives of f with respect to t is used where convenient to save ink.
+##### (2) Standard Symbols for Kalman Filter Variables
+There appear to be two “standard” conventions in technical publications for the symbols used in Kalman filtering.
+- The one used in this book is similar to the original notation of Kalman.
+- The other standard notation is sometimes associated with applications of Kalman filtering in control theory.
+- The state vector wears a “hat” as the estimated value, x̂, and subscripting to denote the sequence of values that the estimate assumes over time.
+The problem is that it has two values at the same time: the a prior value (before the measurement at the current time has been used in refining the estimate) and the a posteriori value (after the current measurement has been used in refining the estimate).
+These distinctions are indicated by the signum.
+The negative sign (−) indicates the a priori value, and the positive sign (+) indicates the a posteriori value.
+##### (3) Common Notation for Array Dimensions
+#### Summary
+The Kalman filter is an estimator used to estimate the state of a linear dynamic system perturbed by white noise using measurements that are linear functions of the system state but corrupted by additive white noise.

+The Kalman filter was derived as the solution to the Wiener filtering problem using the state-space model for dynamic and random processes.

+The result is easier to derive (and to use) than the Wiener–Kolmogorov filter.

+Square-root filtering is a reformulation of the Kalman filter for better numerical stability in finite-precision arithmetic.

+Sequential Monte Carlo methods and particle filtering can be used to extend Kalman filtering beyond the quasilinear estimation problems that are solvable by extended Kalman filtering.

+The Unscented Kalman Filter has about the same computational complexity as the extended Kalman filter and essentially the same numerical stability as square-root filtering but with potentially greater robustness against nonlinear effects.